This is our review of the best dog playpen products in 2022

 Dogs are a part of the family and we love taking care of them, but that doesn’t mean we can always be by their side.

-When we have to leave them at home, it’s essential to make sure they’re in a safe environment where they can’t get into trouble.
+When we leave them at home, we must ensure they’re in a safe environment where they can’t get into trouble.
 That’s why finding the best dog playpen is so important.

 Our top pick is the MidWest Foldable Metal Dog Exercise Pen.
 It’s a breeze to set up, provides 16 square feet of space, can be used either indoors or outdoors and you can even buy a wire or sunscreen top.

 What separates the best dog playpens from the inferior ones?
 While there are a few different factors at play, we’ll explore what you should be looking for

 Keep reading to find out everything you need to know about choosing and using puppy playpens.

 Best overall – MidWest Foldable Metal Dog Exercise Pen